deathworlders/online/content/books/deathworlders/chapter-50-counterattack-pt1-regroup.md

 No.

+<div style="text-align: right">In that case:</div>
-<div style="text-align: right">In that case: *“Those who would give up essential Liberty, to purchase a little temporary Safety, deserve neither Liberty nor Safety.”*</div>
+<div style="text-align: right">“Those who would give up essential Liberty, to purchase a little temporary Safety, deserve neither Liberty nor Safety.”</div>

 Acknowledged.
 Operation Jailbreak is go.
 See you on the outside.